thebobfather2/buildtorarity/README.md

 <h3>Homepage Button Links</h3>
 <ul>
   <li>Replace link with your own Magic Eden link for the buy primary NFT button on line 18 of Home.jsx</li>
-  <li>If you havent already done so from earlier, replace staking button link with the URL provided by Cardinal Labs (it will be https://stake.cardinal.so/YOURPOOLID) on line 28 of Home.jsx</li>
+  <li>There will be one more link to fix after you set up staking - you will replace the staking button link with the URL provided by Cardinal Labs (it will be https://stake.cardinal.so/YOURPOOLID) on line 28 of Home.jsx</li>
 </ul>

 ## Create Your Rewards Tokens